Skip to content

 Club History

-“Mobilitate Vigemus” translates from Latin as “Our Strength is in Mobility”.
-Durham City Harriers was established in 1907 when the headquarters for the club was in the Criterion Hotel, now the Coach & Eight at the end of Framwellgate Bridge.
-One successful member in those early days was George Lee who competed for the 1912 British Olympic Team in the 5,000m and 10,000m in Stockholm.
-He also represented England in the International Cross-Country Championships in Paris in 1913 where he was third.
+Durham City Harriers’ motto is “Mobilitate Vigemus” which translates roughly as “Mobility is Strength”.
+The club was established in 1907 when the headquarters for the club was in the Criterion Hotel, (now the Coach & Eight at the end of Framwellgate Bridge).
+One successful member in those early days was George Lee who competed for Britain at the 1912 Stockholm Olympics in both the 5,000 m and 10,000 m.
+He also represented England in the International Cross-Country Championships in Paris in 1913 where he placed third.

-Running with Durham City Harriers in the period between the two World Wars was obviously a very different experience to what it is now.
-Club fees in 1928-2 were 3s 6d for seniors and 1s 6d for youths.
-Runners would meet at team headquarters at 8pm on Tuesdays and Thursdays.
-The following three paragraphs taken from the Rulebook give an interesting insight into running at that time:
+Running with Durham City Harriers in the period between the wars was obviously a very different experience to what it is now.
+Club fees in 1928 were 3s 6d for seniors and 1s 6d for youths.
+Runners would meet at 8pm on Tuesdays and Thursdays.
+The following points, taken from the rule book, give an interesting insight into running at that time:

 “7.
 That a whip and pacemaker be appointed for each pack; the packs to be controlled by the whips and must not pass the pacemaker until he gives the signal to go.
 NO RACING THROUGH THE STREETS.